CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (3) A hearing officer or judicial decision orders a gifted multidisciplinary evaluation.

 (c) Parents who suspect that their child is gifted may request a gifted multidisciplinary evaluation of their child at any time, with a limit of one request per school term.
-The request shall be in writing.
-If a parental request is made orally to school personnel, the personnel shall inform the parents that the request shall be made in writing and shall provide the parents with a form for that purpose.
+The request must be in writing.
+The school district shall make the permission to evaluate form readily available for that purpose.
+If a request is made orally to any professional employee or administrator of the school district, that individual shall provide a copy of the permission to evaluate form to the parents within 10 calendar days of the oral request.

 (d) Multidisciplinary evaluations shall be conducted by GMDTs.
 The GMDT shall be formed on the basis of the student’s needs and shall be comprised of the student’s parents, a certified school psychologist, persons familiar with the student’s educational experience and performance, one or more of the student’s current teachers, persons trained in the appropriate evaluation techniques and, when possible, persons familiar with the student’s cultural background.
 A single member of the GMDT may meet two or more of the qualifications specified in this subsection.

-(e) Gifted multidisciplinary evaluations shall be sufficient in scope and depth to investigate information relevant to the student’s suspected giftedness, including academic functioning, learning strengths and educational needs.
+(e) Gifted multidisciplinary evaluations must be sufficient in scope and depth to investigate information relevant to the student’s suspected giftedness, including academic functioning, learning strengths and educational needs.

-(f) The multidisciplinary evaluation process shall include information from the parents or others who interact with the student on a regular basis, and may include information from the student if appropriate.
+(f) The multidisciplinary evaluation process must include information from the parents or others who interact with the student on a regular basis, and may include information from the student if appropriate.

 (g) The following protection-in-evaluation measures shall be considered when performing an evaluation of students suspected of being gifted: